CookieBilly/HypixelAPInfo/README.md

 This repo will consist of projects to do with extracting data from api.hypixel.net There will be thing that are just mess around testing and there will also be serious projects I do not intend to sell any code or software in this repository which does not mean you can copy the code unless said by the repo owner, Karnaugh_Map
+The code will also not be the neatest, most proffesional, or efficient code you will see.
+Feel free to tell me if you think something could be better, I'm always up for critisizm!

 __Issues__